Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 - **Forward Barriers**: These barriers immediately mark any newly referenced white objects as gray.
 An example of this is upvalue writes or the `setmetatable` function, which may create new references to previously unmarked objects.

-- **Backward Barriers**: These barriers mark black objects as gray if their references change, ensuring that the modified object is re-queued for re-marking.
+- **Backward Barriers**: These barriers mark black objects as gray if their references change, and place them on a separate `grayagain` list, ensuring that the modified object is re-queued for re-marking.
 A typical example of this is table writes, where the contents of tables are updated and their references may need to be revisited during the marking phase.

 #### Special Cases